Qweary/Qweary.github.io/_posts/2025-08-19-phys-access-digi-lies.md

 This post contains the full-text of my Phrack-style research submission:
 **"Physical Access, Digital Lies: Exploiting Trust Across the Access Control Stack."**

-It’s a condensed, high-impact retelling of the T2/T3 lock research — covering everything from NAND flash manipulation to firmware patching and USB cable spoofing — with an eye toward both technical rigor and narrative clarity.
+It’s a consolidated, high-impact retelling of the T2/T3 lock research — covering everything from NAND flash manipulation to firmware patching and USB cable spoofing — with an eye toward both technical rigor and narrative clarity.

 It wasn't selected for publication — and I fully understand why.
 But I believe the piece has value, especially for readers interested in how embedded trust can be broken across layers, and how a real-world lock system can fail in every phase of its lifecycle.